 At the start the answer was no, then it became a maybe and now it’s a yes.

-6 Months on, I started a new job in marketing that I loved and utilised my creative nature, while getting back into Taekwondo.
+6 months on, I started a new job in marketing that I loved and utilized my creative nature, while getting back into Taekwondo.
 So far, I have excelled in my career and am yet to be defeated in Taekwondo.

 Every part of my life has to give me some form of satisfaction that isn’t based on other people, or the opinions of others.